News about Burgundy events, including the Fall Fair, annual Auction, and Middle School productions.

 The Medieval Festival every other year encompasses much more than pool noodle jousting and juggling… Planning and designing simple machines introduces 4th and 5th graders to real-life analytical thinking in a manner that lends itself to 21st century problem-solving skills.
 Being curious about 12th century engineering challenges translates into an ability to address 21st century problems, something we and the high schools who accept our graduates know that our alumni bring consistently to bear in their lives after Burgundy!

-With many on-campus events in the next few weeks, we wanted to share some reminders about parking.
+As we prepare for a host of on-campus events, we wanted to share some reminders about parking.
 Please always be careful and aware of your surroundings when driving on campus.
+We need your help to maintain a safe environment for all!

 On campus, parking spaces are delineated to maximize parking efficiency — please respect these lines.